okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/third-party-risk-integration/main/index.md

 2. Call the following POST API from the Risk Integration Postman collection: **Admin: API to create OAuth service client (for the provider)** (`https://${yourOktaDomain}/oauth2/v1/clients`).

 3. Review the response, which includes the `jwks` key pair.
-Note, the `client_name` value is the same value you gave as the `providerName` variable.
+The `client_name` value is the same value that you gave as the `providerName` variable.
 A sample response follows:

     ```JSON
     {